Conformality of non-conformal correlators: Discussion

 \section{Discussion}

 Quantum field theory correlators in flat spacetimes are of course simpler in momentum space where they are usually studied.
 On the other hand, when studying conformal field theories, the additional symmetries allow for analysis in position space.
-In this article, we have expressed the Feynman diagram contributions to the quantum field correlators as functions of only the conformal invariants, as if they were correlators coming from a conformal field theory.
+In this article, we have expressed the Feynman diagram contributions to quantum field correlators as functions of only the conformal invariants, as if they were correlators coming from a conformal field theory.
 In other words, even while the theory is not conformal, we see that the correlators can be built out of conformally invariant $\dcft$ functions which are well studied in the context of the AdS/CFT correspondence.
 Conformal symmetry ensures the existence of various relations between the resulting $\dcft$ functions, such as the recurrence relations of \cite{Dolan:2000ut}, using which it would be useful to understand the simplest representation for the $\dflat$ functions.

-We note that the method of Mellin-Barnes representation used to evaluate the conformal correlators, as first done in \cite{Symanzik:1972wj} has been successfully and widely employed in the treatment of flat space correlators in momentum space starting with the work of \cite{Usyukina:1975yg,Bergere:1973fq} as reviewed, for example, in the book \cite{Smirnov:2006ry}.
+We note that the method of Mellin-Barnes representation used to evaluate the conformal correlators, as first done in \cite{Symanzik:1972wj} has been successfully and widely employed in the treatment of flat space correlators in momentum space starting with the work of \cite{Usyukina:1975yg,Bergere:1973fq} as reviewed, for example, in the books \cite{Smirnov:2006ry,Weinzierl:2022eaz}.
 In this approach, the appearance of conformally invariant functions is observed in some special cases.
+Recently, systematic algorithms for the evaluation of multiple Mellin-Barnes integrals have been proposed, and implemented in packages in \cite{Ananthanarayan:2020fhl,Banik:2022bmk,Banik:2023rrz}.
+These could be used to actually compute the different Mellin-Barnes integrals we encounter here.
+As we noted in \S\ref{sec:contact}, some of the conformally invariant functions we encounter also appear in the computation of conformal blocks \cite{Ferrara:1972kab,Ferrara:1974nf,Ferrara:1974ny,Dolan:2000ut,Dolan:2001,Dolan:2003hv,Dolan:2011dv}.
+It would be great to understand this connection better.

 Studying correlators directly in position space is especially useful when one is interested in their behaviour as the insertion points are taken to the boundary of the spacetime.
 In \cite{Laddha:2020kvp}, it was argued that in the case of massless fields, such boundary correlators defined on the past of null infinity contain all bulk information about massless excitations.
 It would be interesting to apply the methods presented here to study such correlators.
 Relatedly, in \cite{Pibv}, it was shown that the singularities of these correlators give bulk S-matrices.
 There, we start with the Euclidean correlators computed here, and perform an analytic continuation to the Lorentzian configuration.
 We see that the correlators don't have any singularities while on the Euclidean sheet, and develop singularities when continued to Lorentzian configuration precisely when the external insertions are such that they can scatter in the bulk in a momentum conserving manner.
 The residues at these singularities encode the bulk S-matrices in a manner reminiscent of what happens in CFTs (see \cite{Gary:2009ae,Chandorkar:2021viw}).
 For this reason, characterizing the singularity structure of the correlators is an important problem that we hope to address.
 Our results effectively reduce this problem to that of studying the singularities of CFT correlators.
 After performing all the Mellin integrals, these correlators can be written as generalized hypergeometric functions of several variables, and we would need to understand the nature of their singularities.